 Almost all operating systems (OSs) have TCP/IP support.
 So it doesn’t matter if you’re using a Windows computer and accessing files from a server that runs on Linux or vice-versa, communication between the two different OSs will still work.

-Since no one organization owns the model, anyone can implement it in its products, be it hardware or software.
+Since no single organization owns the model, anyone can implement it in its products, be it hardware or software.

 Because TCP/IP is routable, it allows the transport of packets of data from one network to another.